 To perform the move,

 hover the field, and

 click on the model name that appears at the top left corner.

 select the new model.

-You can shared attributes among all your project using the default attributes of your organization.
+You can shared fields among all your project using the default fields of your team.

-Then, in each project, you can choose if you want to include these attributes in your cards.
+Then, in each project, you can choose if you want to include these fields in your cards.
 You will find this option in

 Project settings >